Climate & Sustainability Scholars Program

 $25/hour for up to 10 hours per week of research during the fall and spring terms.

-Because this is the first year of the program, we don’t know how much interest there will be.
-We anticipate having at least 20 students in our inaugural class.
+Because this is the second year of the program, we don’t know how much interest there will be.
+We anticipate having approximately 20 students in the class.

 The structure of the Climate and Sustainability Scholars program is inspired by the incredibly successful Course 6 SuperUROP program.
 Both programs are distinct from one another, but both have a yearlong class and yearlong advanced research project.